megrose8/reading-notes/README.md

 ## About Me
 My name is Meg and I live in Portand, Oregon, but I grew up in Eastern Washington.
 I'm a recent college graduate and work for a non-profit teaching various computer classes to members of the community.
 I've dipped my toes into various fields including working as a project manager for a marketing consultancy, co-founding a interdisplinary humanities lab, and now- teaching!
-I've ended up in a coding bootcamp with the intention of eventually teaching young adults coding to provide them with a marketable skill as the enter the workplace.
+I've ended up in a coding bootcamp with the intention of eventually teaching young adults coding to provide them with marketable skills as the enter the workplace.
 Outside of work, I am a dog mom, nap enthusiast, and lover of brunch.

 ![smaller](https://github.com/megrose8/reading-notes/assets/142434435/e9a4f956-8797-4aae-8f54-48168d499a83)